 Stop Talking About Internal Stuff

-Getting a high-speed internet connection in the office and new accounting software may be big accomplishments from where you sit at your desk, but they have nothing to do with your mission.
-Inspire donors with accomplishments related to your mission in your annual report and leave all the administrative items for your report to your board.
+Getting a high-speed internet connection in the office and new accounting software may be significant accomplishments from where you sit at your desk, but they have nothing to do with your mission.
+Inspire donors with achievements related to your mission in your annual report and leave all the administrative items for your report to your board.

 Don't Brag About Your Fundraising Accomplishments

 Donors expect you to raise money, but fundraising achievements should not be celebrated in your annual report on the same level as your mission-related results.
 Readers would rather know what you did with the money than how you raised it.
 While it is appropriate to include information on how well your fundraising efforts are going, it is best to place this information in the financial section of your report, rather than front and center.